Mainland Sea Caves - Winter Conditions

 Before heading to the caves, please call the Ice Line at (715) 779-3397 - extension 3, for the most current ice condition information.

-The website features real-time images of conditions at the Mainland Sea Caves.
+The Sea Caves Watch website features real-time images of conditions at the Mainland Sea Caves.
 Check this before you go out to see real time conditions.

 Some things to think about before you head out on the ice: